-Trump to honor legendary Iowa wrestler Gable at White House
+Trump honors legendary Iowa wrestler Gable at White House

-WASHINGTON (AP) — President Donald Trump will present the nation’s highest civilian honor to Dan Gable, a renowned wrestler and coach from Iowa who won a gold medal at the 1972 Summer Olympics.
+WASHINGTON (AP) — President Donald Trump presented the nation’s highest civilian honor to Dan Gable, a renowned wrestler and coach from Iowa who won a gold medal at the 1972 Summer Olympics.

+“He’s the greatest wrestler, probably ever,” Trump said.
+“He’s made our country very proud and he’s a true GOAT.”

 Trump used an October campaign rally to announce the selection of Gable for the Presidential Medal of Freedom, bringing him on stage to the delight of the crowd as he sought to win over Iowa voters.
 The ceremony on Monday at the White House fulfills that commitment.